 Carotid artery stenosis.
 During a three-year study, drinking pomegranate juice reduced common carotid intima-media thickness (IMT), LDL oxidation and blood pressure in carotid artery stenosis patients.
 In the pomegranate-free control group, IMT increased by nine percent in the first year.
 During the same time, pomegranate juice consumers had a significant IMT reduction of up to 30 percent.
 Their blood pressure also dropped by over 12 percent

 Diabetes.
 Research shows pomegranate juice and extract concentrates improve blood sugar control in Type 2 diabetics.
-Supplements increase insulin efficiency and decrease insulin resistance, which improve fasting and post-meal blood sugar levels.
+Supplements increase insulin efficiency and decrease insulin resistance, which improves fasting and post-meal blood sugar levels.
 In addition, pomegranate supplements reduce LDL cholesterol, increase HDL cholesterol, lower triglycerides and bring down high blood pressure.
 An eight-week study showed that one and half ounces of concentrated pomegranate juice improved lipid profiles in Type 2 diabetic patients.

 Osteoarthritis.
 This condition occurs when the cartilage in joints wears down, causing pain and stiffness.
 A study indicated pomegranate fruit extracts can block enzymes that contribute to osteoarthritis and slow cartilage deterioration.
 Other researchers believe flavonol antioxidants in pomegranates can help prevent inflammation that leads to cartilage destruction.